neon-bindings/rfcs/text/0000-module-reorg.md

 I'm not a huge fan of the hoity-toity name "prelude," but it's a Rust community convention so it's best to stick with convention.

 We could do nothing, but experience shows that it's pretty hard to keep track of what goes where.
+And we really need to get rid of named concepts like `scope` and `vm`, which are low-level, daunting, and confusing for people who've never dug deep into programming language or engine implementation concepts.

 I experimented with [a couple of alternative organization schemes](https://gist.github.com/dherman/add90b760549f15cf90b3e249a06f504) as well:
 - Almost completely flat: Everything except for `thread` and `meta` goes into the Neon top-level.
 Unfortunately this makes the API docs really overwhelming and hard to navigate.